dlystra/rhcos-ami-upload/README.md

 Additionally, coreos and openshift rarely share the same release cadence.
 It is not unusual for only one or two coreos releases per openshift release.

+There is a pause play that is set to 5 minutes.
+This is to give AWS enough time to upload the snapshot before moving on to the findal steps.

 ## Variables
 |Name | Description |
 |------|------|